kumarabhiishek/delta-demo/README.md

 # delta-demo
-I am learning how git and github use
+I am learning how git and github use.